kq1231/timely/tasks.md

 ---

-- Send the number of hours spent
+- Send the number of hours spent -D
 - Text field should be mandatory -D
 - Time calculation is wrong -D
 - Increase spacing for Activity name -D